Tony Feher: Work

 Feher's sculptural installations—part hobo altar, part curio cabinet, part TSA contraband table—often belie a nuanced understanding of the emotional power of the quotidian object, while displaying, at times, a quality of manic ranging.
 His signature material, the brightly colored plastic beverage container, found its way into minimalist compositions as well as exuberant displays of three dimensional abstraction.
 His pieces offer quiet encounters, suggesting the ways an individual might invest discarded bits of flotsam—vacant consumer packaging, toys and novelties—with deep personal meaning.
 Feher's work was said to be refreshingly direct and permissive; he wasn't overly concerned with its representational character or intellectual ambition.
 Critic Wayne Koestenbaum stated that ...."He collects and arranges his colorful foundlings with custodial precision—a kinky rigor that restores the dignity of those who overly cathect to household flotsam.
 Feher’s patterns reassure; he seems a model-maker, constructing maquettes of villages and bundled communities that imagine utopia by seceding from usefulness into gridded whimsy."
 Silvia Bottinelli, writing in Sculpture Magazine, noted that Feher's ambition differs markedly from other contemporary artists (such as Haim Steinbach) who have made the commonplace object their own: "Feher’s interpretation of the readymade is not strictly Duchampian, though.
 His work is not about decontextualizing manufactured objects to question ideas of craftsmanship and originality in art.
 Before landing in a gallery or museum, the elements of his sculptures are part of his daily environment."

 Personal life and death

 As a young child, Feher exhibited a curiosity towards tinkering with and transforming everyday objects.
 Feher's father was a Navy Commander and the family moved frequently throughout his childhood.
 After receiving his BFA in Austin, Texas, Feher worked a variety of odd jobs, including store clerk and architect's assistant.
 He subsequently moved to New York where, in the 1980s, he contracted AIDS.
 His work was occasionally associated with the ephemeral and fleeting nature of life as an HIV-positive man.
-Feher died on June 24, 2016, from cancer-related complications.
+Feher died on June 24, 2016, from liver cancer complications.
 He was 60.